-Antimicrobial resistance (AMR) is recognized as a growing global threat requiring action in product research and development and fostering stewardship of antimicrobial use in human and animal health.
-AMR can be viewed through the One Health approach, which recognizes that the health of humans, animals, and the environment are interconnected.
+Antimicrobial resistance (AMR) is recognized as a growing global threat requiring action in product research and development and greater stewardship of antimicrobial use in human and animal health.
+AMR can be viewed through the public health lens of the One Health approach, which recognizes that the health of humans, animals, and the environment are interconnected.
+This approach emphasizes improving public health by analyzing impacts on human, animal, and environmental health in synchrony.
+For example, FDA states that "medical advances in understanding and treating a disease in one species, such as heart disease in humans, may be applied to animal species.
+Additionally, a change in the environment can affect all living things, from people to animals to plants."
 The relevant regulatory agencies of the U.S. government have relatively limited data on the use of antimicrobials in food-producing animals, and the relationship between antimicrobial use and AMR in food-producing animals.

-Currently, FDA collects data on estimates of sales of antimicrobial drugs by major food-producing species through the section 105 of the Animal Drug User Fee Amendments of 2008 (ADUFA).
-Section 105 amendment to section 512 of the Federal Food, Drug, and Cosmetic Act requires sponsors of approved and conditionally-approved applications for new animal drugs containing an antimicrobial active ingredient to submit an annual report to the FDA on the amount of each such ingredient in the drug that is sold or distributed for use, including information on any distributor-labeled product.
+Currently, FDA collects data on estimates of sales of antimicrobial drugs by major foodproducing species through the section 105 of the Animal Drug User Fee Amendments of 2008 (ADUFA), which amended section 512 of the Federal Food, Drug, and Cosmetic Act to require sponsors of approved and conditionally-approved applications for new animal drugs containing an antimicrobial active ingredient to submit an annual report to the FDA on the amount of each such ingredient in the drug that is sold or distributed for use, including information on any distributor-labeled product.
 In 2016, FDA issued a final rule to obtain more detailed information about antimicrobials sold or distributed for use in food-producing animals by including estimates of sales data by species.
 Since that time, each sales and distribution report include a species-specific estimate of the percentage of product from three or more sponsors that was sold or distributed domestically in the reporting year for use in any of the major food producing animal species categories, but only for such species that appear on the approved label.
 FDA publishes annual summary reports of the sales and distribution data.
 Sales over time is an indicator of market trends related to these products; however, it does not consider additional information including actual use data, animal demographics, animal health data, and data on AMR.
 There is no statutory requirement for collection of antimicrobial use data (i.e., whether the purchased product-as represented in the sales report-is actually administered to any animals).